letsencrypt/acme-spec/draft-barnes-acme.md

 As illustrated by the figure in the overview section above, the authorization process proceeds in two transactions.
 The client first requests a list of challenges from the server, and then requests authorization based on its answers to those challenges.

 The first request in the key authorization process is a "challengeRequest" message, specifying the identifier for which the client will be requesting authorization.
-The fields in a challengeRequest message are as follows:
+The fields in a "challengeRequest" message are as follows:

 type (required, string):
 : "challengeRequest"